Weslley-Stein/linux-studys/permissions-and-ownership.md

 chmod 777 file #Setting permisions of Reading, Writing and Execution for the Owner, any user of his group and anyone on the system.
 ```

-We set Read, Write and Execute permission for the owner, others and all.

 ### Chmod Ugoa

 **Target of Permission**